-Today, I began a walk down the Omine Okugake Michi.
-The walk starts in Yoshino and heads to Hongu.
+Today, I began a walk down an old route in Nara Prefecture.
 It’s a branch of the Kumano Kodo, but with very little infrastructure, and so you need to camp / mountain hut sleep most of it.
 This means I’m carrying five days of food, lots of containers for water, and about 300g of ground coffee (there’s three of us!).

 I have a … complicated … relationship with this walk.
 Last year I walked four days of it in a kind of “draft” walk — checking out the hut situation, where water was located, things like that.
 Everything was going fine until the end of the third day.

 We had miscalculated time and distances.
 What we thought would be an eight hour walk ended up taking almost twelve.
 I was tired, but that’s no excuse.
 My friend was ahead of me.
 We were eager to find the night’s hut before it got too dark.
 Maybe I was rushing a little.
 I certainly wasn’t paying close attention to the path.